Uncle-Uee/uncle-uee/README.md

 ![](https://komarev.com/ghpvc/?username=uncle-uee)
 - 🔭 I’m currently working on a few games and a few things in-between
 - 🌱 I’m currently learning CPP and shoot my shot at Unreal
-- 🤔 I’m looking for help with - Rotating a Turret towards Mouse Position in Unity using a Perspective Camera, please 😭
+- 🤔 I’m looking for help with ...
 - 💬 Ask me about Unity Development
 - 📫 How to reach me: LinkedIn or Discord (Uee#2899)
 - ⚡ Fun fact: You do Lazy, you were never born Lazy!